 Marketing isn’t a one-size-fits-all discipline.
 Every business brings unique goals, needs, and offerings to the table.
 Yet, certain kinds of businesses share distinct characteristics and needs when it comes to marketing.
 SaaS is definitely one of those business types.

 To delve into what SaaS leaders need from their marketers, Marketri spoke with Suzi Sosa, CEO and co-founder of Verb.
-Her company offers a unique platform that helps organizations develop leaders, upskill managers, and create a human-centered workforce, using a SaaS model.
+Her company offers a unique SaaS platform that helps organizations develop leaders, upskill managers, and create a human-centered workforce.

 What Drives a SaaS Company’s Marketing Needs

 As Suzi explains, the nature of a SaaS business creates pressures that impact how marketers approach positioning the company to drive leads that convert to sales.